Contact one of our advisors now Call 0800 088 6004

 Settlement agreements

 Settlement agreements often include a term stating that, if requested, a reference will be provided in an agreed form, usually annexed to the agreement.
 Make sure the business adheres to the agreed wording in these situations and that any oral reference provided does not go further than or deviate from the agreed wording.
-To avoid problems, ensure the standard wording in settlement agreements includes the phrase:

-“subject to any further information coming to our attention which we consider should be included in the reference, we agree to provide a reference in the following terms”.
+“Subject to any further information coming to our attention which we consider should be included in the reference, we agree to provide a reference in the following terms”.

 What information should be included in a reference?